This research paper is written by Monir Mooghen and Maia Kahlke Lorentzen from Cybernauterne. It was commissioned by Softer Digital Futures in 2023.

 Summary: User cultures, racism and gatekeeping

 The fediverse is not run by a tech startup and has no founder, and is run by a different paradigm.
-Many of the users who got on board with the fediverse prior to the great influx post-Musks takeover of Twitter, where already in tech-circles, active in open source communities, or looking for specific subcultures on the federated internet, and willing to learn to navigate new tech to do so.
+Many of the users who got on board with the fediverse prior to the great influx post-Musks takeover of Twitter, were already in tech-circles, active in open source communities, or looking for specific subcultures on the federated internet.
+They were willing to learn to navigate new tech to do so.

-Some parts of the fediverse, be it specific instances or users, are vehemently anti-growth and prefer the slow organic buildup of the fediverse, as well as the friction of both the onboarding and user experience, like having to navigate choosing an instance and using a web client or an app, finding people to follow and content to read without an easy search function and a content algorithm.
-By many users and instance admin this is seen as a feature, not a bug to be fixed.
+Some parts of the fediverse, be it specific instances or users, are vehemently anti-growth and prefer the slow organic buildup of the fediverse, as well as the friction of both the on-boarding- and user experience, like having to navigate choosing an instance and using a web client or an app, finding people to follow and content to read without an easy search function and a content algorithm.
+Many users and instance admin see this a feature, not a bug to be fixed.

-The influx of the many new users trying out the fediverse, particularly Mastodon, did not sit well with all of the users of the fediverse, who especially found the complaints about the user experience as well as lack of understanding of pre-existing culture tiresome and frustrating.
+The influx of the many new users trying out the fediverse, particularly Mastodon, did not sit well with all of the users of the fediverse.
+Some especially found the complaints from new users about the user experience and lack of Twitter-like functionalities, as well as lack of understanding of pre-existing culture tiresome and frustrating.

 Venting this frustration at newcomers, however, also has a certain gatekeeping effect.
 Along with having to navigate choosing a server, let alone understanding what a server is, and navigating new norms around posting (eg. the widespread use of content notes on the fediverse) for someone who has been used to social media like Twitter, newcomers where often scolded for not understanding “the culture” that made the fediverse special.